Fmorisset/vispro14-blog/_posts/2014-11-15-favorite-links.md

 <p class="meta">

-<p>These are so of my favorite places on the interwebs.
-For creative inspiration, wanderlust and brain food.</p>
+<p>These are some of my most favorite places on the interwebs!
+Let them inspire your creative process, curiosity, experimentation, wanderlust and mental stimulation.</p>

 <h2>Enjoy!</h2>

 <p>
-### Brain Food:

 * [NY Times Research thru Design Labs](http://blog.nytlabs.com/)

      > Go to these sites for inspiration and technical wizardy, humanity and contemplation.